 - The Downtown Health Plaza, which, under the strong direction of Robert Jones, PhD, since 2007, has added innovative programs that reach underserved populations who need help the most.
 Often, as Robert has learned, those in need are found where faith and health intersect.

 - The Kohl’s Cooks mobile kitchen, offered through our Brenner FIT (Families in Training) pediatric obesity program at Brenner Children’s.
 The mobile kitchen serves low-income families twice a month in their own communities, offsetting the transportation challenges that some families face by taking interactive cooking classes into communities in need.

 - Highlighting the value of STEM (science, technology, engineering and math) education and careers for middle and high school students.
 A summer camp organized by the Wake Forest School of Medicine’s Center of Excellence for Research, Teaching and Learning (CERTL) demonstrated that commitment to educating youth.

-We feel so fortunate to have the opportunity to serve patients and families in this region and we look forward to continuing the compassionate and innovative outreach efforts that help improve our community’s health and quality of life.
+We are very fortunate to be able to serve patients and families in this region, and we look forward to continuing the compassionate and innovative outreach efforts that help improve health and quality of life throughout our community.